2014–15 FA Women's Cup: Third round

 The draw for the 3rd round was made at Wembley on 12 January 2015.
 Sides from the FA WSL 2 league enter the competition at this stage.
 All ties were played on 1 February 2015, with the exception of Doncaster's tie which was staged the day before.
 The winners of each match received £400.
 Six matches were rearranged for 8 February due to adverse weather conditions.

 Fourth round

 The draw for the fourth round was made on 2 February.
 Matches played on 8 March 2015.

-Fifth round / Round of 16
+Fifth round

 The eight winners of round four are joined by the eight 2014 FA WSL teams.
 The draw was held on 9 March 2015.
 Besides the eight WSL 1 teams, there remain four WSL 2 and four teams from the Premier League (Level 3) teams: Charlton Athletic, Coventry City, Sheffield, Tottenham.
-Matches played on 22 March.
+Matches played on 22 and 24 March.

 Quarter-finals

 The draw for the quarter-finals was made on 23 March 2015.
 Matches were played on 12 April.